Why Use Dialog

 Keep reading we have 8 more tips.

-Add Variety to Your Speech Tags
+8 Masterful Ways To Add Variety to Your Speech Tags

 Let me show you how this trick will add vitality to your dialog.